DESCRIPTIONS OF CERTIFICATE PROGRAM COURSES

 LA-1 Introduction to Law

-If you decide to enroll in the Legal Assistant Certificate Program after completing this course, you will need to meet the admission requirements of the Program.
+If you decide to enroll in the Paralegal Certificate Program after completing this course, you will need to meet the admission requirements of the Program.
 LA-1 Introduction to Law is the first course in the sequence of twelve.

 LA-2 Wills, Trusts & Estate Planning